ogradyc01/GoldenCheetah/ChartTypes_Rides.md

   * `Shade Zones` - if checked, adds the power zone shading
   * `Show Full Plot` - if checked, also the ride (power and heart rate curves only) are shown at the bottom of the view

 * The coloring of the power/heart rate plot (along the ride time) follows a special logic.
 The available data points are segmented into 36 subsequent groups.
-Each group is assigned a separate color, which is determined from the HSV color code representation.
+Each group is assigned a separate color, which is determined from an HSV color code.
 The HSV coloring covers all colors in a "circle style".
-Each segment of the ride data points segment is plotted in a color of the circle (see HSV colors) - starting at 'Yellow' and adding an angle of 10 degrees to determine the color for each new segment.
+Each segment of the ride data points segment is plotted in a color of the circle (see HSV colors) - starting at 'Yellow' and moving by an angle of 10 degrees (direction see 'Arrow') to determine the color for each new segment.

 ![HR vs Power Colors] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/HR_vs_Power_Colors.jpg)